 The Royal Canin Fiber Response is a high-end source of fiber for dogs that are specifically built for optimum gastrointestinal passing.
 With a 12.5% crude fiber content, this dry food comes with a quantity of 43 cups.
 This formula is designed to prevent the conditions of colitis and diarrhea.
 The fiber-rich Fiber Response contains omega-3 fatty acids to alleviate abdominal swelling, provides intestinal flora, as well as keeps the GI tract robustly nourished.

-Most buyers of this brand were advised by their personal vets to stick with this unique brand resulting in major improvement of an array of ailments.
+Most buyers of this brand were advised by their personal vets to stick with this unique brand resulting in a major improvement of an array of ailments.
 In conjunction with probiotics, Fiber Response has cured progressive and chronic digestive issues.
 Furthermore, it has been known to work wonders for dogs who suffer from loose stools.
 The only downside is that some consumers have complained that the price is too high for the amount of food packaged.

 2. NUTRO Weight Loss Dry Dog Food